VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Definitions and Model

-\begin{definition}[Strong Safety] A protocol is considered to be \textbf{S-safe} in the presence of $f$ Byzantine nodes and assuming partial synchrony if, safety holds for any block $b$ committed by a single honest node during view $v$.
-It means if a single honest node commits a block $b$ during a view $v$, then eventually all other nodes nodes will commit the same block $b$ during the view $v$. \end{definition}
+\begin{definition}[Strong Safety] A protocol is considered \textbf{S-safe} in the presence of $f$ Byzantine nodes and under partial synchrony if safety holds for any block $b$ committed by a single honest node during view $v$.
+It means that if a single honest node commits a block $b$ during view $v$, then eventually all other nodes will commit the same block $b$ during view $v$. \end{definition}

-\begin{definition}[Relaxed Safety] A protocol is considered to be \textbf{R-safe} in the presence of $f$ Byzantine nodes and assuming partial synchrony if, safety holds for any block $b$ committed by at least $f+1$ honest nodes during view $v$.
-It means if a $f+1$ honest nodes commit a block $b$ during a view $v$, then eventually all other nodes nodes will commit the same block $b$ during the view $v$. \end{definition}
+\begin{definition}[Relaxed Safety] A protocol is considered \textbf{R-safe} in the presence of $f$ Byzantine nodes and under partial synchrony if safety holds for any block $b$ committed by at least $f+1$ honest nodes during view $v$.
+It means that if $f+1$ honest nodes commit a block $b$ during view $v$, then eventually all other nodes will commit the same block $b$ during view $v$. \end{definition}

 \begin{definition}[Liveness] A protocol is considered to be \textbf{alive} if, in the presence of at most $f$ Byzantine nodes:

 \begin{enumerate} \item Each correct node eventually commits a block to the blockchain. \item The blockchain continues to grow with additional blocks being appended to it over time. \end{enumerate}